wind0ws/rxbus2/README.md

 	* ReplayBus

 ## [Getting started](https://jitpack.io/#wind0ws/rxbus2)
-The first step is to include RxBus 2 into your project, for example, as a Gradle compile dependency:
+The first step is to include RxBus2 into your project, for example, as a Gradle compile dependency:

 Because of using [jitpack.io](https://jitpack.io/),so we need add the jitpack.io repository in your root project gradle: